Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Mean-field equations for firing-rate neural networks

-\begin{remark} Here again, mean and variance are enough to define the law of the stochastic process, since the covariance matrix between $\bar{V}(r,t_1)$ and $\bar{V}(r',t_2)$, $C(r,r',t_1,t_2)$ for $t_1$ and $t_2$ in $\R^{+*}$ and $(r,r')\in \Gamma$ only depends on these two quantities.
-Indeed, for $r\neq r'$, the covariance is null because of the cylindrical nature of the Brownian motions involved and of the initial conditions.
-It is easily shown that for $r=r'$:
+\begin{remark} \begin{itemize} \item Formula~\eqref{eq:SoluMFESpace} shows that the initial condition exponentially vanishes.
+Thanks to the uniform propagation of chaos (Theorem~\ref{thm:UniformPropaChaos}), any choice of chaotic initial condition will approach the thus described Gaussian solution. \item The mean and variance characterize the law of $V$ since the covariance $C(r,r',t_1,t_2)$ of ${V}_{t_1}(r)$ and ${V}_{t_2}(r')$ is a simple function of $\mu(r,t)$ and $v(r,t)$.
+Indeed, for $r\neq r'$, the covariance is null because of the independence of the initial conditions and of the Brownian motions involved at two different space locations.
+For $r=r'$:

-The description of the solution given by equations \eqref{eq:DDEIntegroDiff} is hence sufficient to fully characterize the solution of the mean-field equations \eqref{eq:MFEFiringRateSpace}. \end{remark}

-We therefore describe in this formalism the stochastic dynamics of a neural field through two coupled integro-differential equations, instead of just one in the classical cases: the standard deviation of the process is now incorporated to the dynamics of the mean activity, and in the non-noisy case, correspond exactly to more classical neural field equations~\cite{venkov-coombes-etal:07,ben-yishai-bar-or-etal:95,hansel-sompolinsky:97}.